adobe/aepsdk-react-native/packages/edge/README.md

 ```

 ## Next steps - Schemas setup and validation with Assurance
-For examples on XDM schemas and datasets setup and tips on validating with Assurance, refer to the Edge Network tutorial., refer to the [Edge Network tutorial](https://github.com/adobe/aepsdk-edge-ios/blob/main/Documentation/Tutorials).
+For examples on XDM schemas and datasets setup and tips on validating with Assurance, refer to the [Edge Network tutorial](https://github.com/adobe/aepsdk-edge-ios/blob/main/Documentation/Tutorials).